 14. Use a modern online reservation system.
 Online reservation systems make it convenient for guests to book a table at the restaurant of their choice, but there’s a concern that they can create a psychological separation between reservations and walk-in customers.

 Fortunately, Eat and other similar options prevent this by acting as a customer control center.
 High-speed processing of online, call-ahead, and walk-in reservations in one centralized place is the key to managing your guest flow fast.
 Plus, knowing how many open tables you have (if any) gives a bit of breathing room to your employees.

-An integrated POS solution provides you with up-to-date spend data for all the customers as that dine at your restaurant.
+Integrations.
+Reservation systems can also provide an integrated POS solution that opens up a treasure chest of data and provides you with up-to-date spend data for all the customers as that dine at your restaurant.